TroyWilliams3687/documentos/en/documents/python.md

 The above command will utilize the python package installer and automatically download the packages listed in  `requirements.txt`.

-Once this has completed, the next step is to install the `md_docs` repository.
+Once this has completed, the next step is to install the `mddocs` repository.
 From the command line:

 ```
-$ pip install -e ~/repositories/documentation/md_docs
+$ pip install -e ~/repositories/documentation/mddocs
 ```

-That will install the contents of the `md_docs` repository into the active virtual environment in an editable format.
-That means that if changes are made to `md_docs` (pull new changes, manual changes, etc.) they will be immediately reflected in the virtual environment.
-If the `-e` flag was not specified you would have to delete and rebuild the virtual environment every time you had a change in `md_docs`.
+That will install the contents of the `mddocs` repository into the active virtual environment in an editable format.
+That means that if changes are made to `mddocs` (pull new changes, manual changes, etc.) they will be immediately reflected in the virtual environment.
+If the `-e` flag was not specified you would have to delete and rebuild the virtual environment every time you had a change in `mddocs`.

 TODO - Complete the rest of this section